17 Fun things to do in Lagos Portugal

 By train

-From Lisbon, there are 38 trains a day to Lagos.
+From Lisbon, there are over 30 trains a day to Lagos.
 The average journey time is around 4 hours and they leave between 08:00 and 18:00.

 Lagos train station is only a couple of kilometers from Lagos old town, so if you are on a budget and you are ok with carrying your stuff, there is no need for further transport.
 Just a tip, cobbled streets are not great for suitcase wheels.